manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

 * Noopur

 * Anisha Vaghela:
+	+ Research on how to deploy the MongoDB database to the cloud.
+    + Check on creation of backend APIs for login/signup in go.

 * Miraj Patel:
     + Research about how to deploy the kong Gateway (AWS EC2 or docker)